tldr-pages/tldr/pages/common/chezmoi.md

 `chezmoi add {{path/to/dotfile1 path/to/dotfile2 ...}}`

-- Update repository witih local changes:
+- Update repository with local changes:

 `chezmoi re-add {{path/to/dotfile1 path/to/dotfile2 ...}}`